CypherpunkFinance/Plan/plugin_l2_arbitrum.md

 id: arbitrum-one-node
 name: Arbitrum One Node
 version: "1.0.0" # Corresponds to a specific Arbitrum node software version bundle
-plugin_type: chain # This is a chain plugin for running a node
+plugin_type: node # This is a node plugin
+category: chain # Specifies the type of node
 description: Run a local Arbitrum One Layer 2 node.
 developer: Offchain Labs / Cypherpunk Finance Team
 # port: 8547 # Default Arbitrum RPC port, if exposed directly by this plugin for CypherpunkOS